fvsch/remarkdown/README.md

 # ReMarkdown

-ReMarkdown is a stylesheet that styles HTML elements as their Markdown counterparts.
+ReMarkdown is a stylesheet that takes HTML and makes it look like raw Markdown text

 See the [online demo and documentation](https://fvsch.github.io/remarkdown/).